bxngyn/maze-simulation/README.md

 Planned Updates for the Future
 -----
-- Option for user to manually input maze height and width to demonstrate how runtime of Kruskall's and Prim's changes as maze size increases/decreases
+- Implementing option for user to choose between solving algorithms such as Random Mouse, Hand on Wall, and A* pathfinding
-- Implementing more maze generation and solving algorithms such as DFS and A* pathfinding algorithm
+- Implementing more maze generation algorithms such as DFS and Wilson's Algorithm